Boardwalk Empire: Martin Scorsese's contribution

 Martin Scorsese (pictured in 2006) directed the pilot.

 Martin Scorsese was involved in the filming even before creator Terence Winter.
 He directed the pilot and established the look of the show, which other directors later emulated for consistency.
 He is also one of the executive producers of the show.
 Winter has stated that Scorsese weighed in on the casting decisions and reviewed all of the cuts and dailies.
 Until the shooting of the show's first season, Scorsese and Winter met every Sunday afternoon to review what went on during the week, where Scorsese would have comments and suggestions.
 Scorsese continued to be creatively involved in the ongoing production, but did not direct any more episodes.

 Crew

 Scorsese and Winter were joined as executive producers by Mark Wahlberg, Stephen Levinson and Tim Van Patten.
 Van Patten had been a regular director on The Sopranos and also served as a regular director for Boardwalk Empire.
 Lawrence Konner was a co-executive producer.
 Konner also wrote for the show and had previously been a writer on The Sopranos.
 Howard Korder and Margaret Nagle served as supervising producers and writers for the first season.
+Canadian screenwriter and showrunner Chris Haddock also joined the writing staff.
 The crew were recognized with multiple Primetime Emmy Award nominations for their work on the first season.
 Korder returned as a co-executive producer and writer for the show's second season and as an executive producer in the third season.